AriFordsham/GHCWiki/building/using.md

 and also omits some of the [phases](building/architecture/idiom/phase-ordering).  `FAST=YES` is allowed in conjunction with any other target; for example, it makes sense when rebuilding a single file, as in the previous section.
 </td></tr></table>

+>
+> Note that with `FAST=YES`, if you have changed the imports in any modules, those new dependencies will not be taken into account by the build system, so you **might get a build failure**.

 <table><tr><th>`make fast`</th>
 <td>